-To take girls canyoning, you will need to find a reputable local provider with a qualified instructor, and contact HQ for support.
+Contact HQ for support to take girls canyoning as you will need to find a reputable local AALA registered provider with a qualified instructor.

-The provider must be licenced by the Adventurous Activities Licencing Authority.
+The provider must be licensed by the Adventurous Activities Licensing Authority.

 See safety regulations for more water safety information.

 If you're working with an external provider or external instructors to run this activity outside the unit meeting space, follow these extra steps.

 - Arrange for a home contact.
 Leave any route or other relevant details with your home contact and complete a home contact agreement form.
 Let them know if you make any changes to your plans.

 - Tell your local commissioner.